jacojoubert/cadre-presentation/OUTLINE.md

   - Need huge library of components.
   - Maintainable.
 Layout code from existing frameworks is not easily understood and complex layouts require code structure that is not accessible.
   - Also applies to customizations done to components.
 If you are tweaking css you can't be required to fix it every time the html changes.
-  - [ui-button example]
-    - Different sizes
-    - Different looks
-    - Many different states.
-User must be able to manually activate them (ie. if a select is open the button should be active)
-    - Must support icons and properly space everything out
-    - Must support auto, fixed, and full button widths
-    - Markup must be contextual for aria support.
-Button vs a tag
-    - Need custom layouts for general button vs. select button

 ### The approach
 - Theming